rgrokett/RaspiThermalCam/README.md

 - Box to hold battery, computer and camera

 ### Installation
+#### Pre Raspbian Buster:
 You **MUST** have the Adafruit tutorial version installed and working before using this.
 This project just replaces the Adafruit thermalcam.py with a new python program.
 IT WILL NOT WORK OTHERWISE.

 Also, it expects the assembled version of the Adafruit 2.8" 320x240 PiTFT Plus screen otherwise the screen layout will NOT ALIGN and the GPIO buttons will NOT FUNCTION as expected.
 The Raspbian GUI is NOT NEEDED, so uses their custom Jessie Lite.